-Provincial government funding was received or considered receivable in the current year to undertake certain eligible street improvement infrastructure expenditures within the village that have not yet been expended.
+Provincial government funding was received in the current year to undertake certain eligible street improvement infrastructure expenditures within the village that have not yet been expended.

 Federal Gas Tax Fund

 Federal and provincial government funding was received in the current year to undertake certain eligible environmentally sustainable projects within the village that has not yet been expended.